newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 * docs(NUK-002): update the CODEOWNERS file to reflect the tech reset structure
 * fix(NUK-003)!: the digital publishing process by changing from Methode to WordPress
 * chore(NUK-004): add test reporting to the build pipeline
+* feat(NUK-005): BREAKING CHANGE this will require everyone in editorial to have access to the new system

 We are following the specification for our commit message format, with the following exceptions: